dkt101/dkt101/_pages/about.md

 1. [Sentinel Hub](https://github.com/academicpages/academicpages.github.io) Large resource of satellite data including daily imagery and impervious surface indices.
 Not the best resolution though.
 1. [This book](https://www.spatialanalysisonline.com/HTML/index.html) helped me understand how data can be plotted on a map (otherwise known as GIS) and how it can be used to its fullest potential.
 For transportation analysis, maps are probably the most powerful tool for pitching, planning, and evaluating.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).

 Software
 ======
 You don't need an expensive software license to be "data-driven".
 Some of these tools are on the advanced side, but I will try to add tools with low barriers to entry over time.
 Some of these are web-based.